 Once the center of Nolensville, visit the Nolensville Feed Mill, which houses a store with Amish goods.
 Also, take note of the Nolensville Co-Op Creamery, which made butter known throughout the area and is now an antiques store.

-Visitors today experience the ABCs of Nolensville: antiques, barbecue and catfish.
+Visitors today experience the ABCs of Nolensville: antiques, barbecue and chicken.
 Said to be an antiquer’s dream, most of the old buildings of the farming community are now antiques stores.
 Notable stops include Roses & Rustics Antique Shop, The Roost Antiques, Three French Hens and The Village Antiques & Gifts.
 Once you’ve finished shopping for A, stop for B at the local hotspot Martin’s Bar-B-Que Joint.
-If you’re in the mood for C, try the catfish at Uncle Bud’s Catfish Shack.
+If you’re in the mood for C, try the chicken at McDougal's Chicken.